fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/02_declarations.md

 ## `(void)`

-A remnant of C you might see is the unnecessary `void` inside declarations
+A remnant of C you might see is the unnecessary `void` inside declarations.

 In C, empty parentheses declare a function but express that function arguments are unspecified.
 This is known as old C (pre C89) or K&R C declaration.